-MSS 1.4 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Educational Psychology, candidates

-- (a) shall hold a Bachelor's degree with a major in Psychology, or a recognized equivalent qualification; - (b) shall be eligible for the Graduate Membership of the Hong Kong Psychological Society; and

-(c) shall preferably have relevant working experience in educational or related settings,

-MSS 1.5 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Media, Culture and Creative Cities, candidates shall hold a Bachelor's degree with honours, in addition to the requirements set out in Regulation MSS 1.

-MSS 1.6 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Nonprofit Management, candidates shall preferably have three years of relevant working experience, in addition to the requirements set out in Regulation MSS 1.

-MSS 1.7 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Psychology, candidates

-- (a) shall hold - (i) a Bachelor's degree of this University (in a discipline other than psychology and without completion of any other programme in psychology which is designed to bring the degree holder up to the standard of a graduate majoring in psychology); or - (ii) another qualification of equivalent standard from this University or from another University or comparable institution accepted for this purpose (in a discipline other than psychology and without completion of any other programme in psychology which is designed to bring the degree holder up to the standard of a graduate majoring in psychology);

-(b) shall preferably have more than one year of work experience; and

-(c) shall satisfy the examiners in a qualifying examination and interview if shortlisted,
+- MSS 1.4 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Educational Psychology, candidates - (a) shall hold a Bachelor's degree with a major in Psychology, or a recognized equivalent qualification; - (b) shall be eligible for the Graduate Membership of the Hong Kong Psychological Society; and - (c) shall preferably have relevant working experience in educational or related settings, in addition to the requirements set out in Regulation MSS 1. - MSS 1.5 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Nonprofit Management, candidates shall preferably have three years of relevant working experience, in addition to the requirements set out in Regulation MSS 1. - MSS 1.6 To be eligible for admission to the courses leading to the degree of Master of Social Sciences in the field of Psychology, candidates - (a) shall hold - (i) a Bachelor's degree of this University (in a discipline other than psychology and without completion of any other programme in psychology which is designed to bring the degree holder up to the standard of a graduate majoring in psychology); or - (ii) another qualification of equivalent standard from this University or from another University or comparable institution accepted for this purpose (in a discipline other than psychology and without completion of any other programme in psychology which is designed to bring the degree holder up to the standard of a graduate majoring in psychology); - (b) shall preferably have more than one year of work experience; and - (c) shall satisfy the examiners in a qualifying examination and interview if shortlisted, in addition to the requirements set out in Regulation MSS 1. - MSS 2.

-MSS 2.
 An application for exemption from the above requirements shall be considered on a case by case basis.